VallieTracy/NASA-Scraping/README.md

 * Next, I created a route called `/scrape` that imported my `scrape_mars.py` script and called my `scrape` function.

-* I created a root route `/` that will querried my Mongo database and passed the mars data into an HTML template to display the data.
+* I created a root route `/` that querried my Mongo database and passed the mars data into an HTML template to display the data.

-* I finally created a template HTML file called `index.html` that takes the mars data dictionary and display all of the data in the appropriate HTML elements.
+* I finally created a template HTML file called `index.html` that takes the mars data dictionary and displays all of the data in the appropriate HTML elements.
 I used Bootstrap in my HTML template.

 - - -

-<b>SCREENSHOTS OF MY FINAL WORK:</b>
+# SCREENSHOTS OF MY FINAL WORK:
 <br>
 <br>
 ![mission_to_mars](Images/final_app_part1.png)